jocelynmallon/twitchtv-prezto/README.md

         ttv-save foo

 * ttv-delete *stream* - manually delete an entry from your cached/saved streams list.
-Acceptes multiple names/arguments to delete several streams at the same time.
+Can accept multiple names/arguments to delete several streams at the same time.

         ttv-delete foo
         ttv-delete foo bar foobar